mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 - Lighthearted
 - Knowledgeable
-- Funny
+- Simple
 - Trustworthy
 - Doesn't take itself too seriously

-## Pay structure

-I pay by the hour rather than a flat fee per article or per illustration.

-### Why not pay a flat fee for every illustration?

-The problem with paying a flat fee for every illustration is that if I want a more elaborate illustration sometimes, then the artist is getting underpaid.
-It also discourages me from requesting a set of simple, quick illustrations if I'm paying the same fee regardless of complexity.

-### Why not pay a flat fee on a per-illustration basis?

-If we have to decide on a fee on a per-illustration basis, we both end up spending a lot of our time thinking about price instead of just working.

 ## Pay rate

-I'll pay you your hourly rate, but I'm aiming to pay roughly $75 per illustration.
+I'll pay you your hourly rate.
+I'm aiming to pay roughly $75 per illustration.

 If you charge $80/hr and each illustration takes you three hours, it's probably not going to work.

 If you charge $50/hr and each illustration takes you about 90 minutes, that would work great.
 It also works fine if you charge $25/hr and each illustration takes three hours.
 You get how math works.

 Keep in mind that your illustrations don't have to be as detailed as what's currently on the blog.
-I'd be fine with a simpler style if that allows us to hit a $75/illustration target.
+I'd be fine with a simpler style that allows us to hit a $75/illustration target.

+### Why not pay a flat fee for every illustration?

+The problem with paying a flat fee for every illustration is that if I occasionally want a more elaborate illustration, then the artist is getting underpaid.
+It also discourages me from requesting a set of simple, quick illustrations if I'm paying the same fee regardless of complexity.

+### Why not pay a flat fee on a per-illustration basis?

+If we have to decide the fee on a per-illustration basis, we both end up spending a lot of our time thinking about price instead of collaborating on the art itself.

+## Time tracking

+I trust you to report your hours honestly.
+I'll never ask you to "prove" your hours to me, and I'll definitely never ask you to run any software that monitors your computer.

+Early in our work together, I'll ask you to timebox tasks to a set number of hours to make sure we're working together at the expected pace.
+As we get more experience working together, I'll skip the timeboxing and trust you to let me know if I'm asking for work that's going to be especially expensive.

 ## Payment

-I'll pay your invoice for work when each set of illustrations is complete.
+I'll pay your invoice for work when you complete the set of illustrations for an article.
 Expect payment within five business days of the invoice, usually sooner.

 I don't pay bonuses or tips.
 I want your compensation to be transparent, so you don't have to wonder about undefined pay left to my discretion.

-I pay via PayPal, Payoneer, ACH transfer (US only), or a mailed check (US only), depending on your preference.
-If you have an invoicing service that takes online payments, I'm happy to pay that way.
+If you use an invoicing service that accepts online payments, I'm happy to pay that way.
+I can also pay via PayPal, Payoneer, ACH transfer (US only), or a mailed check (US only), depending on your preference.

 ## Credit

-Your name and link will appear at the bottom of the page.
-You won't be able to include a signature in the images themselves.
+I will credit you for your work by including your name and a link to your portfolio or website at the bottom of each article you work on.

+The images themselves will not contain a credit or signature.

+## Work frequency

+I expect to commission 10-15 illustrations per year in 7-10 separate projects.

+## Project timelines

+I typically send you the spec two to three weeks before I plan to publish an article.

+Most articles only have a single illustrations.
+If they have more than three, I can give more lead time.

 ## Hiring process

-I will shortlist the applications to 3-5 candidates.
+1. You submit an application (15-30 minutes).
+1. I pick 3-5 candidates from the applicant pool.

-I'll give each candidate a paid trial job at your normal hourly rate, capped to five hours of work.
+1. I give you a paid trial job of a single illustration and pay your normal hourly rate.

-At the end, I'll pick the candidate that's the strongest fit.
-I will pay you for the work in the trial even if I choose not to move forward with you.
+   - I pay you for this work even if I choose not to hire you.
+   - We'll timebox this to a maximum of five hours.
+1. If you're the best match, I offer you the job, and we begin working together immediately.

 ## How to apply

+If this sounds like a good fit for you, please apply through the link below:

+- [I'd like to be this blog's next illustrator](#) (TODO: link to application form)

-Please don't email outside of the application link because it makes it hard for me to keep track of applicants that way.
+Please don't email outside of the application link above, as that makes it difficult for me to track applications.

+### Application questions

 {{<notice type="info">}}
 **Note to Loraine**: I'm going to move these questions to an application form, but I'm including them here so it's easy for you to see them.
 {{</notice>}}

-### Questions

 - Why would you be a good fit for this job?
-- What kind of work have you done that's similar to this?
+- Can you tell me about previous projects you've had that are similar to this work?
-- What is your hourly rate (in US dollars)?
+- What's your hourly rate? (in US dollars)
 - Please share a link to your portfolio.
 - Please share links to one to three pieces that will help me understand the style you'd like to bring to this work.
+- Is there anything else you'd like to share? (optional)